husarion/panther_ros/panther_lights/README.md

 ### Defining animations

 User can define own animations using basic animation types.
-Similar to basic ones user animations are parsed using a ROS parameter `/panther/lights/lights_controller_node/user_animations`.
+Similar to basic ones, user animations are parsed using a ROS parameter `/panther/lights/lights_controller_node/user_animations`.
 They can be loaded on node start or updated using the `/panther/lights/controller/update_animations` ROS service.
 For `ImageAnimation` you can use basic images from the `animations` folder and change their color with the `color` key ([see ImageAnimation](#imageanimation)).
 Follow the example below to add custom animations.

 Create a yaml file with an animation description list.
 Example file: